rafccq/rust-chat/README.md

 The message contents are converted to a utf8 string on the application level.

 ## Implementation
-When a connection is stablished, both modes will call the `process` function, the client will call it once and return when it's finished, while the server will loop, always waiting for new connections.
+When a connection is stablished, both modes will call the `process_connections()` function, the client will call it once and return when it's finished, while the server will loop, always waiting for new connections.
+The `process_connections()` function will spawn 2 threads, one for receiving messages from the network, and another to read the console input.
+Whenever there's an event from those 2 threads, they will communicate it to the main thread via a mpsc channel.